[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 ...with crossbars.

-A helpful description there - I guess because the cross bars are separate pieces on these early self-assembly goals.
-These are the basic goals from the first ever sets.
+A helpful description there - the cross bars were separate pieces on these early self-assembly goals.
+These were the basic goals from the first ever sets.
 I guess you could make your own paper nets or buy Set I.

 Set JJ: Ball-raising chute.